skwh/three-card/index.md

 ### Game Setup

 From the left of the dealer, each player should be dealt two stacks of cards.
-The first stack of three cards should be dealt face down.
-This stack is called the **undercards** and it should not be turned over until later in the game.
+The first stack of three cards must be dealt face down without revealing them to any players.
+This stack is called the **undercards** or **bottom cards** and it should not be turned over until later in the game.
 The second stack consists of six cards.

-From their second pile, each player should choose three cards to form their **top cards**.
+From their second stack, each player should choose three cards to form their **top cards**.
 These three cards are placed face up on top of the undercards.
 These cards will be playable later in the game.

-The last three cards form the player's starting hand.
+The last three cards remaining form the player's starting hand.

 Once each player has chosen their top cards, the players must choose who begins play.
 From the left of the dealer, the first player who has the lowest value